kderme/compiler/README.md

 # pcl-compiler

 For Parsing we use alex and parsec.
-The implementation is very influenced by [https://github.com/osa1/language-lua](this lua parser). llvm code generation is WIP.
+The implementation is very influenced by [this lua parser](https://github.com/osa1/language-lua).

+llvm code generation is WIP.

+Also pretty print needs more work.